MRyutaro/ElasticKernel/README.md

 # ElasticKernel

-IPython Kernel for Jupyter with automatic checkpoint and dependency tracking.
+ElasticKernel: An IPython Kernel that automatically saves and restores Jupyter Notebook execution states.

 ## 使用方法